bboc/s3patterns/slides/slides.md

 ## Qualifying Drivers

-** ...in order to avoid action bias**
+**...in order to avoid action bias**

 >_Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom._ (Viktor E. Frankl)

 We consider why, how and when to respond to a stimulus, instead of defaulting to action.

+Often a tensions is **outside the domain** we can address, or not important enough to respond to.

+TODO: more content here